vikingeducation/prep_basics/test-yourself-answers.md

 You might need to add onto your $PATH variable so an application can be found and run in the command line.
 *Contributed by [Richard Peterson](https://github.com/webbuyrich)*

+When the executable file can't be found sometimes it is ouside of your $PATH environment variable.
+By adding onto the $PATH it now knows where to look for the file.

 #### What are alias commands?

 Alias commands are shortcuts that can be set up for use with the command line.
 These are often set for convenience so things such as long scripts that are often repeated don't need to be fully typed out.